ivanzvonkov/olmoearth_pretrain/README.md

 launching training runs on beaker
 ## General Setup

-1. Install uv (there are some ways to do it [here](https://docs.astral.sh/uv/getting-started/installation/))
+1. Install uv: `curl -LsSf https://astral.sh/uv/install.sh | sh` (other ways to do it are documented [here](https://docs.astral.sh/uv/getting-started/installation/))
 2. Navigate to root directory of this repo and run `uv sync --locked --all-groups`
 3. Install the pre-commit tool `uv tool install pre-commit --with pre-commit-uv --force-reinstall`

-uv installs everything into a venv, so to keep using `python` commands you can activate uv's venv.
+4. uv installs everything into a venv, so to keep using `python` commands you can activate uv's venv: `source .venv/bin/activate`.
 Otherwise, swap to `uv run python`.

 ## Training Setup
 1. Create a Github Token that is able to clone this repo on beaker.
 You can generate a token [here](https://github.com/settings/tokens) Following permissions are sufficient